 Silver Queen Mine Trail

 Located about an hour north of Kingston, Murphys Point Provincial Park is home to the Silver Queen Mine, a mica mine that was built in the early 1900s.
 The trail itself is only 2 km, but the main attraction is obviously venturing deep into the restored mine.
-In order to unleash your inner Indian Jones, it does require the guided tour, which they offer twice a week during the summer.
+In order to unleash your inner Indiana Jones, it does require the guided tour, which they offer twice a week during the summer.

 Barron Canyon Trail